microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-delete-owners.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use esta API para remover um proprietário de um grupo do Office 365, de um grupo de segurança ou de um grupo de segurança habilitado para email através da propriedade de navegação owners.
+Use esta API para remover um proprietário de um grupo do Microsoft 365, um grupo de segurança ou um grupo de segurança habilitado para email por meio da propriedade de navegação owners.

 ## <a name="permissions"></a>Permissões
-Uma das seguintes permissões é obrigatória para chamar esta API.
-Para saber mais, incluindo como escolher permissões, confira [Permissões](/graph/permissions-reference).
+One of the following permissions is required to call this API.
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Tipo de permissão      | Permissões (da com menos para a com mais privilégios)              |
 |:--------------------|:---------------------------------------------------------|